Skip to content

 json

-The extended tsconfig.vite.json contains essential path mappings that enable your application to work properly.
+The extended tsconfig.base.json contains essential path mappings that enable your application to work properly.

 You can add additional paths, but these prefixes are reserved and must not be overridden: